 From there, I formed a Registered Investment Advisor, an arduous task.
 As an entrepreneur, I was attempting to keep all costs down, so I wrote my own ADV, I didn't hire an attorney, and went through all the paperwork, submitting it to the California regulators.
 I had about 30 back and forth responses with the regulators, "You know, you didn't do this, or this part doesn't agree.
 The part 1A doesn't agree with part 2B, change it."
 Thank god they were patient enough to walk me through the process.
 If it were legal I’d send them flowers.

 We formed Plectrum Advisers in May of 2016, and in July began onboarding new clients.
-Plectrum Advisers has grown to over 12 million dollars in assets under management in our first year.
+Plectrum Advisers has grown to over $25 million dollars in assets under management.
 I’m continuing to see the business grow, as I serve the freelance musician community, helping them navigate their unique challenges from both a business and financial perspective.

 So there you have it--my journey into the investment advisory business.
 I still continue as a professional musician and jazz guitar player in Los Angeles, and look forward to helping this niche of fellow colleagues and professionals, many of whom I've known for over 25 years, and feel privileged to have gained their trust to help them manage their financial future.

-Oh, yeah, the investing app, Acecelerate, is just about ready for launch.
+Oh, yeah, the investing app, Accelerate, is just about ready for launch.

 I’ll let you know what my kids think.